-14. DATA MANAGEMENT PLAN
+13. DATA MANAGEMENT PLAN

 Applicants whose Full Applications are selected for award negotiations will be required to submit a Data Management Plan during the award negotiations phase.
-The Data Management Plan is an appendix to the PMP that outlines the proposed plan for data sharing or preservation.
+The Data Management Plan is a document that outlines the proposed plan for data sharing or preservation.
 Submission of this plan is required, and failure to submit the plan may result in the termination of award negotiations.
 As a courtesy, guidance for preparing a Data Management Plan is provided in Appendix D of the FOA.

-D. POST-AWARD INFORMATION REQUESTS
+E. POST-AWARD INFORMATION REQUESTS